concourse/rfcs/139-pipeline-identity-tokens/proposal.md

 ```

 ## Phase 2
 Concourse could periodically rotate the signing key it uses.
-The new key will then also be published in the JWKS.
-The previous key MUST also remain published for some time, in case there are still unexpired tokens out there that were signed with it.
+Default rotation-period will be 7 days.
+The new key will then also be published in the JWKS and be used for future tokens.
+The previous key MUST also remain published for some time (24h), in case there are still unexpired tokens out there that were signed with it.

+The rotation-period should be configurable as an atc-setting.
+Setting the period to 0 effectively disables automatic key-rotation.

 ## Phase 3
 To make sure tokens are as short-lived as possible we could enable online-verification of tokens.
 Concourse could offer a Token-Introspection-Endpoint ([RFC7662](https://datatracker.ietf.org/doc/html/rfc7662)) where external services can send tokens to for verification.
 That endpoint could reject any token for a pipeline which is currently not running at all.

-# Open Questions

-1. How to call the var_source. "idtoken"?
-2. How to call the "field" for the token in the var_source. "token"?
-3. What kind of keypair is used by default?
-RSA-Keys with 4096 bits?
-We could generate multiple types of keypairs and allow pipelines to choose one via the var-source-config.
-4. What exactly to put into the sub-claim?
-The easiest would be "team/pipeline".
-But what about the job-name or instance-vars?
-Unfortunately instance-vars and job-names are currently not available to var-sources.
-5. How long should the default ttl be?
-6. How often to rotate the signing key?
-7. Can and should we include more specific information into the token (job-name/id, task, infos about the worker)?

 # New Implications